umiSirya/CreditCard-Expenditure-India/README.md

 <li>Millennials and Gen Z populations form a significant part of India's consumer base, who prefer digital payments and card-based transactions over cash, leading to high usage across all card tiers.</li>

 ### Rise in Debit and Credit Card Usage:
-The Indian government promoted financial inclusion through initiatives like the Pradhan Mantri Jan-Dhan Yojana (2014), which led to the issuance of over 300 million RuPay debit cards.
-This initiative allowed rural and urban populations to access banking facilities, boosting card transactions
+<li>The Indian government promoted financial inclusion through initiatives like the Pradhan Mantri Jan-Dhan Yojana (2014), which led to the issuance of over 300 million RuPay debit cards.
+This initiative allowed rural and urban populations to access banking facilities, boosting card transactions</li>

 ## <p align="center"> Expenditure Trend over the years </p>